 - the inclusion of some cost cutting initiatives, initially foreseen for 2019, in a medium term cost recovery plan which will contribute to the lowering of the break-even point already beginning from 2020 to improve competitiveness in a volatile market and macro-economic context.

-- High Value as a percentage of Adjusted EBIT before start-up costs is expected to be ~85% (in line with previous indications and compared with around 83% in 2018).
+The weight on High Value on Adjusted EBIT before start-up costs is expected at ~85% (in line with previous guidance and compared with around 83% in 2018).